Skip to main content

 16-17 May 2023, Confluence Centre, Durham University.

-Hosted by the Biophysical Sciences Institute this meeting is in the spirit of Roy’s substantial contribution to collaborative research at Durham.
-The sessions are explicitly designed to initiate and strengthen new research collaborations, particularly among early career researchers.
+In the spirit of Roy’s substantial contribution to collaborative research in Durham, the meeting is explicitly designed to initiate and strengthen new research collaborations, particularly among early career researchers.

 Confirmed speakers: